California Website Accessibility and Compliance Software

 Recent years have seen sharp increases in the number of website accessibility lawsuits in California, in particular for violations of the Unruh Act.
 For businesses, a digital accessibility lawsuit means not only the risk of $4,000 in damages for each violation, but also the potentially far more significant time, cost and reputational damage involved in defending an accessibility lawsuit.

 Businesses in California that achieve compliance with the Unruh Civil Rights Act (and, by extension, with Title III of the ADA) benefit not only from reduced legal risk but also from great improvements in user experience and the ability to reach much larger audiences.
 In the U.S., 61 million adults are living with a disability; worldwide, people with disabilities control an annual disposable income of $1.2 trillion.
-Businesses can therefore easily achieve a considerable return on their investments in website accessibility.
+Businesses can therefore potentially achieve a considerable return on their investments in website accessibility.

 For state and local government organizations, compliance with (as applicable) California AB 434, Section 508 and Title II of the ADA means reduced legal risk, improved ability to attract and retain the most talented employees regardless of physical ability, and enhanced ability to deliver services to all citizens.